 Instead, what you can do is, launch the camera app from the lock screen (it comes default in most Android) and then go to video mode and turn on Flashlight.
 This work as well, but it also keeps the camera app open.
 No need to record a video, though.

-I agree, this not the quickest method, but it’s useful when other wants to use your phone as a flashlight and you don’t want them to access your device content.
+I agree, this not the quickest method, but it’s useful when others want to use your phone as a flashlight and you don’t want them to access your device content.

 #5 Turn on Flashlight from the Power/ Volume Button